sindri55/SwipingAppServer/README.md

 > pip install -r REQUIREMENTS

 REQUIREMENTS is just a file containing information about the python packages and their versions used in the project.

+# Running the server

+With the virtualenv active:

+> python manage.py runserver [IP:PORT]

+The IP is usually either 127.0.0.1 to run purely locally or 0.0.0.0 to run broadcasted from the computer.
+Port up to you when in dev, the convension is 8000